dotnet/docs/includes/core-changes/globalization/5.0/uax29-compliant-grapheme-enumeration.md

 - :::no-loc text="ก"::: (= '\u0e01') THAI CHARACTER KO KAI
 - :::no-loc text=" ำ"::: (= '\u0e33') THAI CHARACTER SARA AM

 When displayed to the user, the operating system combines the two characters to form the single display character (or grapheme) "kam" or :::no-loc text="กำ":::.
-Emoji also consistent of multiple characters that are combined for display in a similar way.
+Emoji also consist of multiple characters that are combined for display in a similar way.

 > [!TIP]
 > The .NET documentation sometimes uses the term "text element" when referring to a grapheme.

 The <xref:System.Globalization.StringInfo> and <xref:System.Globalization.TextElementEnumerator> classes inspect strings and return information about the graphemes they contain.
-In .NET Framework (all versions) and .NET Core 3.x and earlier, these two types use custom logic that handles some combining classes but doesn't fully comply with the [Unicode Standard](https://www.unicode.org/reports/tr29/tr29-35.html#Grapheme_Cluster_Boundaries).
+In .NET Framework (all versions) and .NET Core 3.x and earlier, these two classes use custom logic that handles some combining classes but doesn't fully comply with the [Unicode Standard](https://www.unicode.org/reports/tr29/tr29-35.html#Grapheme_Cluster_Boundaries).
 For example, the <xref:System.Globalization.StringInfo> and <xref:System.Globalization.TextElementEnumerator> classes incorrectly split the single Thai character "kam" back into its constituent components instead of keeping them together.
-These classes also incorrectly split the emoji character "🤷🏽‍♀️" into four clusters (person shrugging, skin tone modifier, gender modifier, and an invisible combiner) that should be kept together as a single grapheme instead.
+These classes also incorrectly split the emoji character "🤷🏽‍♀️" into four clusters (person shrugging, skin tone modifier, gender modifier, and an invisible combiner) instead of keeping them together as a single grapheme.

 Starting with .NET 5, the <xref:System.Globalization.StringInfo> and <xref:System.Globalization.TextElementEnumerator> classes implement the Unicode standard as defined by [Unicode Standard Annex \#29, rev. 35, sec.
 3](https://www.unicode.org/reports/tr29/tr29-35.html).
-In particular, they now return [_extended grapheme clusters_](https://www.unicode.org/glossary/#extended_grapheme_cluster) for all combining classes.
+In particular, they now return [extended grapheme clusters](https://www.unicode.org/glossary/#extended_grapheme_cluster) for all combining classes.

 Consider the following C# code: